jghaanstra/com.doorbird/APPSTORE.md

 To be able to send snapshots through email you will need to configure an email account which sends out the email.
 In the general settings of the DoorBird app there is a section to configure your email account.
 Please pay attention to the extra information when adding a Gmail account, this requires you to use a specific app password which needs to be setup within your Google account.

 ## Changelog
+### 2017-10-12 - v2.1.0
+- NEW: added support for 3 new global image tokens: live snapshot, latest doorbell snapshot and latest motionsensor snapshot.
+In time these global image tokens will replace the current snapshot tokens from the trigger cards.

 ### 2017-10-06 - v2.0.1
 - UPDATE: no functionality changes, made use of official donation button feature of Homey app store